jadewebb/Document_RAG/README.md

 Perform RAG with Gemini 3 Flash and evaluate using single topic Q&A

+## Dataset
-Dataset: Single-Topic RAG Evaluation Dataset from Kaggle https://www.kaggle.com/datasets/samuelmatsuoharris/single-topic-rag-evaluation-dataset
+Single-Topic RAG Evaluation Dataset from Kaggle https://www.kaggle.com/datasets/samuelmatsuoharris/single-topic-rag-evaluation-dataset

   * Documents Dataset: 20 niche text documents (articles, blogs, documentation) produced within the last few years (as of July 2024), ranging from a few thousand to a few ten thousand words